bonepeople/AndroidWidget/document/features/AppEvent/README.md

 }
 ```

-By default, events are delivered only when the lifecycle is at least `STARTED`.
+By default, a subscriber receives events only when the lifecycle is at least `STARTED`.
 Pass `minState` to receive events earlier:

 ```kotlin
 AppEvent.register(this, minState = Lifecycle.State.CREATED) { event ->